ACCESS-NRI/access-om3-configs/documentation/docs/pages/Parameter-choices.md

 Another parameter we adjust is `HFREEZE = 10.0`.
 This means the model comoputes a "melt potential" over a `10m` layer for sea-ice melt/freeze processes.
 If `HFREEZE >0`, the ocean will calculate how much heat is available in the top 10 meters to melt ice.

+### Sea surface forcing
+The current configuration is forced with repeating atmospheric conditions and includes weak surface restoring for salinity.
+We use a repeat-year forcing (RYF) strategy with the JRA55-do dataset.
+This means the model experiences one year of normal seasonal cycle atmospheric fluxes (wind, heat, precipitation, etc) that is repeated every model year.
+The advantages are avoiding interannual variability while maintaining a realistic seasonal cycle, helping to equilibrate the ocean state.
+More details can be found in [Forcing data models](pages/Forcing-data-models.md).

 ### References